Pierre Nguyễn Văn Khảm: Bishop of Mỹ Tho (2014-present)

-Bishop Pierre Khảm preached at his installation mass as Bishop of Mỹ Tho in 2014.
+Khảm preached at his installation mass as Bishop of Mỹ Tho in 2014.

-On July 26, 2014, he was appointed as Bishop of Roman Catholic Diocese of Mỹ Tho by Pope Francis, and was installed on August 30, 2014.
+On 26 July 2014, he was appointed Bishop of Mỹ Tho by Pope Francis, and was installed on 30 August 2014.

 Within the Catholic Bishops' Conference of Vietnam, he has served as General Secretary from 2016 to 2022.
 His previous posts were Deputy General Secretary (2010–2016) and Chair of the Committee on Social Communications (2010–2013).

-On July 13, 2016, Pope Francis appointed bishop Pierre Nguyễn Văn Khảm as a member of the Dicastery for Communication.
+On 13 July 2016, Pope Francis appointed Khảm as a member of the Dicastery for Communication.

 Bishop Pierre Khảm met with Pope Francis during the meeting of the Dicastery for Communication in 2019.